mmoha-199/devops/README.md

-this is a Readme file jh
+this is a Readme file, a yml. file has been added